 Technical Overview

-- The ticket is created in Zendesk
+- A ticket is created in Zendesk.

-- Forethought Solve will make a prediction and respond to the end user by adding a new comment to the ticket
+- Forethought Solve will make a prediction and respond to the end user by adding a new comment to the ticket.

 Conditions